 Things to do in West Wycombe

-- West Wycombe Park (closed until April 2025): Home to the previously mentioned Dashwood mansion, this park and estate boast immaculate landscaped gardens, classical status, and serene lakes.
+- West Wycombe Park: Home to the previously mentioned Dashwood mansion, this park and estate boast immaculate landscaped gardens, classical status, and serene lakes.
 It’s the perfect place to take a relaxing walk and soak up the grandeur of 18th-century England.

 - Hellfire Caves: Explore the underground meeting place of the Hellfire Club, located a short walk away from the village at the foot of West Wycombe Hill.
 Venture into the caves and tunnels to discover a world of intrigue, legends, and perhaps a ghost story (or two).

-- St. Lawrence’s Church and the Golden Ball: Perched on top of West Wycombe Hill, this glorious church is worth visiting with its instantly recognisable golden ball on top of the tower, and it’s conveniently located directly opposite West Wycombe’s other church St. Paul’s.
+- St. Lawrence’s Church and the Golden Ball: Perched on top of West Wycombe Hill, this glorious church is worth visiting with its instantly recognisable golden ball on top of the tower, and it’s conveniently located close-by to the other church, St. Paul’s (and no hill is required for the latter).

 - West Wycombe Village: The village itself is a delight to wander through, with its cobbled streets, Georgian facades, and traditional pubs (but more on that next)

-- West Wycombe’s pubs: Enjoy a couple of pints or some hearty scran at the village pubs, including The Swan Inn and The George and Dragon, both of which date back to around 1720.
+- West Wycombe’s pubs: Enjoy a couple of pints in the village pubs, including The Swan Inn and The George and Dragon, both of which date back to around 1720.

 Getting there from London